fly-apps/coredns/README.md

 ns2	IN	A	213.188.209.159
 ```

-This is a bare-bones zone file which simply configures the start of authority (SOA) for the zone, and nameserver (NS) and associated address (A) records for the zone, which we have configured with the IPs that we generated above.
+The DNS zone file format is a little cryptic, and we won't go into the exact details of what all of the pieces do.
+This example is a bare-bones zone file which simply configures the start of authority (SOA) for the zone, and nameserver (NS) and associated address (A) records for the zone, which we have configured with the IPs that we generated above.

 ## Fly.io deployment

-As previousy mentioned, we will be deploying our application with a Dockerfile.
-Let's quickly put together a Dockerfile which gets our DNS server running:
+We previously told fly that we would be deploying our application with a Dockerfile.
+Let's quickly put together a Dockerfile which gets our DNS server running, thanks to smart defaults in the `coredns/coredns` docker image, this is quite short:

 ```
 FROM coredns/coredns:latest